Canelo Alvarez-Gennady Golovkin Fight Ruled Split Draw After Going Distance

 Hale felt Alvarez was better off staying away from the edges of the ring:

 The move to the ropes may have been a way for Alvarez to conserve energy against Golovkin's relentless hunting.
-The Kazakhstani fighter slowly dialed up the pressure in the latter half of the fight, forcing Alvarez to backpedal more.
+The 35-year-old Kazakhstani fighter slowly dialed up the pressure in the latter half of the fight, forcing Alvarez to backpedal more.
 Alvarez did well to block some of Triple G's bigger swings, and his precise counterpunching made it difficult for Golovkin to maintain constant pressure.

 Boxer and commentator Paul Malignaggi saw Alvarez's offense dwindling: